OZoneSQT/Computer-Architecture/Notes/Appendix-C.md

 3. Control Hazard
    - Branch decision unavailable

 Hazards produce stalls with affect the Speed-Up seen by a program when pipelining. `S = pipeDepth / 1 - ( stallCounter / instructionCounter )`.

+### Dependencies
+- Flow
+   - Structural, Data, Controll Hazards
+- Output
+   - ???
+- Anti
+   - Flipping order of instructions would cause program inconsistences.

+### Multi-Cycle Instructions
+Instruction can take a variable amount of time at each box.
+Class convention:
+- mul.d takes four X cycles

+### Loop Timing
+Loop cycle = completeion of D-box for bne instruction.

+loop cycle * number of iteration - 1 + the maximum duration of the loop.